-SUBJECT: Property Tax -- State Tax Commissioner's Statement for the Determination of the Capitalization Rates for Managed Timberland for Property Tax Purposes for Tax Year 2005, Pursuant to § 110 CSR 1H-12.
+SUBJECT: Property Tax -- State Tax Commissioner's Statement for the Determination of the Capitalization Rates for Managed Timberland for Property Tax Purposes for Tax Year 2007, Pursuant to § 110 CSR 1H-12.

-On March 10, 1999, the State Legislature approved a Legislative Rule for the appraisal of managed timberland properties (see: § 110 CSR 1H).
+On May 1, 1999, the Legislative Rule for the appraisal of managed timberland properties (See § 110 CSR 1H) became effective.
 This notice will address one of the valuation variables, the capitalization rate, setting forth the generally accepted appraisal procedures used in developing the respective rates and in applying the rates to income streams generated by managed timberland properties.
 To this end, this notice will discuss development of capitalization rates for managed timberland.